Aerokrishna/Blitz/README.md

 ros2 rub blitz blitz_demo
 ```

 Now we have successfully established communication between the two devices.
-You can verify this by echoing the topic `/counter` and `counter_response`. `counter` topic contains the numbers published by the demo node. `counter_response` contains the response from the microcontroller, which is the double of the number sent by the computer.
+You can verify this by echoing the topic `/counter` and `/counter_response`. `/counter` topic contains the numbers published by the demo node. `/counter_response` contains the response from the microcontroller, which is the double of the number sent by the computer.

 ### Python <-> Microcontroller